 The A1C isn't called the mommy report card for nothing.

 We do not sleep.
 That is a choice.
 We choose to keep a close eye on the numbers while the world takes a break.
 We don't take breaks.
 We know that waking up with a off number can domino to the rest of the day.

-We know that pancreases sputter.
+We know honeymooning pancreases can sputter.

 We know the soccer game from 5 hours earlier can affect the nighttime numbers.